practicalli/clojure-web-services/project-url-shortner/create-project.md

 Compojure provides a simple way to define routes for your application, eg what function is called when a browser requests a specific url.

-> **Note** Create a new project using Leiningen and the compojure template, then go into the project created.
+> ####Note:: Create a new project using Leiningen and the compojure template, then go into the project created.

 ```bash